 - BA, Economics, Mount Holyoke College

-Dr. Herrold’s book, Delta Democracy: Pathways to Incremental Civic Revolution in Egypt and Beyond (Oxford University Press, 2020), uncovers the strategies that Egyptian NGOs have used to advance the aims of the country’s 2011 Arab Spring uprisings.
+Herrold’s book, Delta Democracy: Pathways to Incremental Civic Revolution in Egypt and Beyond (Oxford University Press, 2020), uncovers the strategies that Egyptian NGOs used to advance the aims of the country’s 2011 Arab Spring uprisings.
 It also provides concrete policy recommendations on how U.S. policymakers can restructure foreign aid to better help local community organizations fighting to expand democracy.

 Herrold’s work has also appeared in Social Problems, Nonprofit and Voluntary Sector Quarterly, Nonprofit Policy Forum, and VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations.

-Dr. Herrold holds a PhD in Public Policy from Duke University.
+Herrold holds a PhD in Public Policy from Duke University.
 She is a member of the Mount Holyoke College Athletics Hall of Fame.

 - PHST-P212: Philanthropy and Civic Engagement

 - PHST-P523: Civil Society and Philanthropy (in person and online)

 - PHST-P524: Civil Society in Comparative Perspective (in person and online)

 - PHST-P556: Grant Making and the Role of Foundations (in person and online)